The Most Beautiful Colored-Sand Beaches in the World

 Utterly unique—and absolutely gorgeous

 The beach is an absolutely magical place.
 Depending on your mood, you can go there for fun, seclusion, serenity, or simply a walk.
 While all beaches are pretty great, let’s be honest: Some are a wee bit more amazing than others.
 The sun, sand, and surf may be enough to cure what ails you, but there are other things that make a beach trip one for the books.
 The following stunning beaches, for example, don’t have the typical white and beige sand that most do.
 Instead, they boast the colors of the rainbow on their shores.
 From orange and red to purple and black, here are some of the world’s most beautiful colored-sand beaches for your viewing pleasure.
 And in case you need some more daydreaming fodder, check out these beaches that travelers can’t wait to return to.
+Some of them even have some beautiful pink waves.

 Horseshoe Bay Beach, Bermuda